 Spritz cookies are very similar to Butter Cookies and Shortbread Cookies.
 It depends on where your roots are from and I’m sure you’ve made some variation of this recipe.
-I used to make spritz cookies with my Mom, my job was to crank the meat grinder while she caught the dough that came out the other end through the cookie attachment arrange them on a baking sheet and bake them to a beautiful light golden colour.
-Then, came the fun part, decorating those ‘S’ shaped and log shaped cookies with thinned icing sugar and sprinkles.
+I used to make spritz cookies with my Mom, my job was to crank the meat grinder while she caught the dough that came out the other end through the cookie attachment and arrange them on a baking sheet then bake them to a beautiful light golden colour.
+Then came the fun part, decorating those ‘S’ shaped and log shaped cookies with thinned icing sugar and sprinkles.
 I don’t have her original recipe on any piece of old, faded, torn, ratty paper; it’s all in my head, literally.

 - 1 cup butter softened at room temperature

 - 3 egg yolks

 - 1 whole egg

 - 1/2 cup cornstarch